common-workflow-language/cwlviewer/README.md

 **WARNING**: The above expose mongodb to the world on port `27017`.

-## GitHub OAuth2 tokens
+## Configuration

-If you run cwlviewer in production, you are likely to hit the GitHub API's rate limit of 500.
+There are a variety of configuration options detailed in the [application configuration file](https://github.com/common-workflow-language/cwlviewer/blob/master/src/main/resources/application.properties) which can be adjusted.

-You can override this if you obtain an [OAuth token](https://developer.github.com/v3/oauth_authorizations/), which you can configure cwlviewer to use by creating/modifying `docker-compose.override.yml`:
+When deploying with docker, these can be overriden externally by creating/modifying `docker-compose.override.yml` as follows:

 ```yaml
 version: '2'